CONABIO/antares3/docs/setup_cluster.rst

 \* (Not mandatory but useful) Configure an `Elastic IP Addresses`_  on AWS.
 Master node will have this elastic ip.

-1. Create AMI of AWS from bash cript.
+1. Create AMI of AWS from bash script.

 Select an instance with AMI ``Ubuntu 16.04 LTS``